leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - user based settings
 - `cat.plugin.load_settings` should allow to choose the format (`as_dict=True` otherwise return directly the pydantic obj)
 - `cat.plugin.save_settings` should accept both a dictionary or a pydantic model
+- `settings.py` file in project path alà django, and if not in any case get rid of `get_env`

 ### other